WiLL-DevveD/salesforceTwilio/README.md

-# salesforceTwilio
+# mule-salesforce-tawlio
-api on mulesoft to connect salesforce and twilio
+project to connect salesforce with twilio